SumitDutta1997/Toy-Projects/README.md

 4. Tic Tac Toe is the first milestone project I worked on while completing the course "Complete Python Bootcamp: Go from zero to hero in Python3" by Jose Portilla from Udemy.

+5. Few famous and advance problems on backtracking algo like Sudoku Problem , Rat in a maze , N-Queen Problem etc.